huggingface/optimum-intel/examples/openvino/audio-classification/README.md

     --seed 0
 ```

 This script should take about 3 hours on a single V100 GPU and produce a quantized Wav2Vec2-base model with ~80% structured sparsity in its linear layers.
 The model accuracy should converge to about 97.5%.
+For launching the script on multiple GPUs specify `--nproc-per-node=<number of GPU>`.
+Note, that different batch size and other hyperparameters might be required to achieve the same results as on a single GPU.